Price Match Guarantee | Free Shipping $50+ | Easy Returns

 What are doshas?

-The body inhabits the elemental qualities of earth, water, fire, wind, and space.
-Unresolved issues in a person’s life build and spill into a stew of unrest, disease, and illness.
+According to this system of medicine, the body inhabits the elemental qualities of earth, water, fire, wind, and space.
+Unresolved issues in a person's life build and spill into a stew of unrest, disease, and illness.
 Well-being is an integral balance of the emotional, physical, and spiritual spheres.
-To obtain and maintain health, Ayurveda focuses on the doshas: Vata, Pitta, and Kapha.
+Ayurveda seeks to balance Vata, Pitta, and Kapha for maximum health.

 Yoga & Doshas | Mukha Yoga